Striving to be an A+ student

 Learning to fish

-Acushla says Victoria is also responsible for teaching her how to teach herself.
+Acushla says the University is also responsible for teaching her how to teach herself.

 “It’s like that saying, give a man a fish and he can eat for a day, but teach him how to fish and he can eat for a lifetime.
 That’s so clichéd but also relevant, because it’s not so much the knowledge itself that’s important—although that is critical—but it’s about gaining the skills to learn.
 That has given me the ability to teach and learn throughout life.”